Grey-Magic/Leaked-Ai-Chats/README.md

-# AI/LLM Chatbot Google Dorks
+# AI/LLM Chatbot OSINT Dorks

 A curated list of Dorks to find publicly indexed, privately shared conversations from various AI/LLM chatbots.
 This repository is intended for security researchers, bug bounty hunters, and privacy enthusiasts to conduct research and raise awareness about potential data exposure.